fommil/fpmortals/manuscript/under-review.md

     *handlers*.
 2.  *modules* define pure logic and depend on algebras and other modules.
-3.  modules are *interpreted* by handlers in terms of the Free Monad, which ensures stack safety at a modest cost to performance.
+3.  modules are *interpreted* by handlers
 4. Test handlers can mock out the side-effecting parts of the system with trivial implementations, enabling a high level of test coverage for the business logic.
-5.  algebraic methods can be performed in parallel by taking their `Cartesian` product or traversing sequences, caveat emptor.
+5.  algebraic methods can be performed in parallel by taking their product or traversing sequences (caveat emptor, revisited later).

 # Data and Functionality